 - Keep their brains busy.
 Older kids and teens can use this break from school to dive into interests they may otherwise not have time for.
 Encourage them to learn something new, like a piece of interesting trivia, or cultivate a hobby or skill.

 - Dedicate time for play.
 Playtime is a valuable way to maintain a sense of normalcy for your kids as well as to promote emotional well-being.
 If possible, spend some time outdoors by playing in the backyard or taking a walk around the block.
 Be mindful, however, of keeping a healthy distance from others.
-If your family is spending time outdoors, Tamma also suggests having a bottle of alcohol hand sanitizer at the entrance of your home so everyone reduces the amount of germs entering your home environment.
+If your family is spending time outdoors, Tamma also suggests having a bottle of alcohol-based hand sanitizer, containing at least 60% alcohol, at the entrance of your home so everyone reduces the amount of germs entering your home environment.

 - Make time for conversation.
 Children and teens may be feeling anxious or overwhelmed.
 Check in with them to see how they’re feeling and to address any concerns they have.
 If you often have the news on the TV, it is a good idea to reduce the amount of screen time that focuses on COVID-19 to help lesson anxiety.
 For older children, you might need to monitor their social media use.
 “Children are always picking up cues from their parents’ conversations and behavior,” Tamma notes.
 “As much as possible, try to remain calm and in control to help prevent your children from becoming anxious.”

-Can children who are social distancing have play dates?
+Can children who are physical distancing have play dates?

-Schools are closed to help promote social distancing and reduce face-to-face interaction, but this won’t be effective if the practice isn’t continued at home.
+Schools are closed to help promote physical distancing and reduce face-to-face interaction, but this won’t be effective if the practice isn’t continued at home.

 Although smaller groups are better than large ones, it’s best to minimize contact as much as possible, says Tamma.
 “Avoid birthday parties and other social gatherings with your children’s friends, even with just one or two friends,” she says, Consider alternative ways for kids to connect with their peers, such as video chatting.